tkadauke/motion-resource/README.md

 This is a library for using JSON APIs in RubyMotion apps.
 It is based on [RemoteModel](https://github.com/clayallsopp/remote_model), however it is an almost complete rewrite.
 Also, it is inspired by ActiveResource.

+This gem needs RubyMotion version 2.3 or higher.

 ## Installation

 Add MotionResource to your Gemfile, like this: